TH 8824: Liturgy, Worship and Spirituality

 6.2: Seminar: ‘Word’ and ‘Sacrament’ expressed in music and art.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-This lecture on 20 October 2014 is part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+This lecture on 2 November 2014 is part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.